jiejie567/R2DIO/README.md

 ```
 ## 6. Acknowledgement
 The code is modified from [SSL-SLAM3](https://github.com/wh200720041/ssl_slam3), thanks for Wang Han's open-source spirit.

-The datasets and video are processed by [Qiu Shuxin](https://github.com/1136958879) and Huang Song
+The datasets and video are processed by [Qiu Shuxin](https://github.com/1136958879) and Huang Song.